root-project/jsroot/docs/JSROOT.md

    - wireframe - show wireframe for created object (default - off)
    - dflt_colors - assign default ROOT colors for the volumes

-When transparent volumes appeared in the model, one could use JSROOT.GEO.produceRenderOrder() function to correctly set rendering order.
+When transparent volumes appeared in the model, one could use `produceRenderOrder()` function to correctly set rendering order.
 It should be used as:

+    import { produceRenderOrder } from './path_to_jsroot/modules/geom.mjs';
-    JSROOT.GEO.produceRenderOrder(scene, camera.position, 'box');
+    produceRenderOrder(scene, camera.position, 'box');

 Following methods can be applied: "box", "pnt", "size", "ray" and "dflt".
 See more info in draw options description for TGeo classes.